Highlights of History from The Whitehorse Star, 1970-1979

 - July 11, 1973: The city of Whitehorse no longer has an elected government.
 The five aldermen involved in a legal battle with the Yukon territorial government resigned Monday, leaving the city council without a quorum.
 Clive Boyd, Jim Howatt, Alder Hunter, Steve Henke and Paul Lucier, said: "We have resigned because of extreme pressure by the executive committee coupled with the fear that the financial loss to each of us will be too much to bear if we intend to fight the legal battles which are in progress."

-- August 8, 1973: Bank service starts in Carmacks August 17 and in Haines Junction August 15 with the opening of the Canadian Imperial Bank.
+- August 8, 1973: Bank service will start in Carmacks on August 17th and in Haines Junction on August 15th with the opening of branches of the Canadian Imperial Bank.

-- August 31, 1973: Murray Bleackley is the first Yukoner in history to become a Catholic priest.
-He is ordained in Whitehorse September 15.
+- August 31, 1973: Murray Bleackley became the first Yukoner to become a Catholic priest when he was ordained in Whitehorse on September 15th.

 - September 5, 1973: The city administrator and his advisory committee agree to replace the Robert Campbell bridge with a two lane, 28 foot bridge.